mikechau/react-primer-draft/README.md

 });
 ```

-Here we declare that the `text` property, must be a `string`.
+Here we declare that the `text` property must be a `string`.
 By default, props are optional and should have a default value (provided through `getDefaultProps`).

 It is also possible to mandate that a prop be provided with the `isRequired` validator: